 If you've been diagnosed with silicosis, you may be able to claim compensation in one of the following ways:

-- Claim a lump sum in compensation under the Pneumoconiosis etc. (Workers' Compensation) Act 1979 if you have silicosis, or you are the dependant of someone who has died from the condition and you haven't been able to get compensation through the courts because the employer who exposed you has stopped trading.
+- claim a lump sum in compensation under the Pneumoconiosis etc. (Workers' Compensation) Act 1979 – if you have silicosis, or you're the dependant of someone who has died from the condition, and you haven't been able to get compensation through the courts because the employer liable has stopped trading

-You can read more detailed information about Industrial Injuries Disablement Benefit on the GOV.UK website.
+You can read more about Industrial Injuries Disablement Benefit on the GOV.UK website.